garrandall/popular-music-data/tracks/one-on-one-daryl-hall-john-oates.md

   start_date: '1983-05-28'
 ---
 I'm tired of playing on the team
-Ooooh, it seems I don't get time out anymore
+Oh, it seems I don't get time out anymore
 What a change if we set the pace face to face
 No one even trying to score
 And oh, oh, I can feel the magic of your touch Umm-humm, And when you move in close
 A little bit means so much
-And ooh yeah, you've got to understand, baby
+And oh yeah, you've got to understand, baby
 Time out is what I'm here for

 Whoooa, one on one